 Step 6: Leaving Graduate House

 To facilitate your move-out, the Graduate House Office can provide you with a trolley/moving cart during regular office hours.
-You will be required to leave either a credit card or other piece of identification with the office in order to borrow one of these carts.
 We do ask that you return the carts promptly once you are done since other residents may also need them.

-If you are leaving outside of office hours, including over the weekend, please put your keys/cards in an envelope with your full name and your room number written on it and drop them through the mail slot in the Graduate House Office door.
+If you are leaving outside of office hours, including over the weekend, please put your keys/cards in an envelope with your full name and your room number written on it ans place it in the Drop Box in the lobby.
 Please make sure that you close your bedroom door behind you when you leave.

 If you return any keys after 3:00 p.m. on your vacating date, you will automatically be charged for non-returned keys as outlined in your signed copy of your Graduate House Occupancy Agreement.
 Keys/cards/plastic holders, etc. cannot be mailed in/returned at a later date for a refund.